airbytehq/airbyte/docs/contributing-to-airbyte/gradle-dependency-update.md

   ```

 #### Configure the Plugin Publishing Plugin
-For **Publishing** need to define `maven-publish` plugin in `build.gradle` file (ignore if this record exists):
+To **Publishing**, first define the `maven-publish` plugin in `build.gradle` file (ignore if this already exists):
 ```gradle
 plugins {
     id '...'
     id 'maven-publish'
 }
 ```
-Further on need to describe publishing section.
+After that, describe the publishing section.
 Please use [this](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html) official documentation for more details.
 > Example:
 > ```gradle
 > publishing {